enkidevs/curriculum/data-analysis-with-python/core/python-libraries/what-are-python-libraries.md

 - and many more.

 Functions from the "Standard Library" are always available.
 However, there are hundreds more that do not fall into this library.

+For instance, some libraries are good with visualization, other with mathematical computations, some are specific to manipulation with arrays, and more.

 To use these other functions, we would have to import the libraries which have those functions.